dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_2_Grid-to-Obs.rst

 You are now ready to move on to the next section.
 .. important::

-If you discover any typos, error in the run commands, incorrect output listed, or any other issues while completing the tutorial, you are encouraged to submit your findings to the METplus team in a &lt;a href="https://github.com/dtcenter/METplus/discussions"&gt;GitHub Discussions&lt;/a&gt;.
+If you discover any typos, error in the run commands, incorrect output listed, or any other issues while completing the tutorial, you are encouraged to submit your findings to the METplus team in a `GitHub Discussions <https://github.com/dtcenter/METplus/discussions>`_.
 Be sure to provide what session and specific page you encountered the issue on.

 MET Tool: PB2NC
 ---------------